gchumillas/php.query/README.md

 xmlquery
 ========

-Parses and manipulates an XML/HTML document in similar way as jQuery does.
+The XMLQuery class parses and manipulates XML or HTML documents in similar way as jQuery does.
 It uses CSS selectors instead of XPath.

 I. Creating an instances